 When you’re on the beach, be careful about standing too close to the ocean.
 The waves can unexpectedly travel much further and faster up the beach than you’d expect.
 The rip currents are powerful enough to take you with them, so don’t underestimate how dangerous the ocean can be.
 Deaths have resulted from being careless, so it’s recommended to stand at least 30 meters from the waterline.

 Reynisfjara is easy to access.
-From Reykjavík, follow the ring road (Route 1) counterclockwise along the south coast, heading towards Vík.
+From Reykjavík, follow Iceland's Ring Road counterclockwise along the south coast, heading towards Vík.
 It’s a journey of 187km (116 miles), taking around 2 ½ hours.
 You will see the turning for the beach before arriving at Vík.
 Or, you could continue into Vík and once there you can walk 5km directly to the famous landmark.